Contents

 - Guided Tour – there are lots of tour companies in town selling trekking trips.
 We wouldn’t recommend paying as it’s incredibly easy to explore by yourself

-- Horseback riding – if you prefer, then you can explore the Cordillera by horseback.
+- Horseback riding – if you fancy following in the footsteps of Butch Cassidy, you can explore the Cordillera by horseback.
 Tupiza Natural Adventure run tours that follow the same route we outlined above ($22 – 3 hours) or extend it by visiting Canon Del Duende ($37 – 5 hours) and Quebrada Seca ($51 – 7 hours)

 If you’ve travelled to Tupiza from Argentina, then starting your Uyuni Salt Flats Tour from Tupiza is a convenient option.